hbatistuzzo/Covid_SQL/README.md

 - The last line being the most useful here, we see that almost 17% of the country registered Covid cases.
 This number is probably over 1/5 considering that a lot of patients were asymptomatic (or decided not to check into a hospital).
-	- Note: at this point we must realize that SQL enables us to put the data under a microscope and query exactly what we want to see for, say, a specific range of date or a specific location.
+	- > __Note__ at this point we must realize that SQL enables us to put the data under a microscope and query exactly what we want to see for, say, a specific range of date or a specific location.
 Later, however, we can input this same data into Tableau and get a bird-eye's view of the situation.
 Perhaps, even.. animate a global map?

 ### Looking at countires with highest infection rate compared to population.